 Creative inspiration can come in so many forms; and for those of you who love a little literary goodness, here’s an inspirational list of burlesque books that may spark an idea for a new burlesque act, or perhaps help you to reinvent or revive an existing one!
-A mix of fiction and fact, with a touch of history and good dose of leopard print, lets get reading…
+A mix of fiction and fact, with a touch of history and good dose of leopard print, click on the titles below to get reading…

 Immodesty Blaize’s career highlights reach far beyond the burlesque stage: did you know she is a multi-published author too?
 The first of two fictional books she’s written follows the story of Tiger Starr and how she’s going to keep on top of the burlesque game and rise to stardom whilst keeping a secret.
 Her second book, Ambition, follows Sienna Starr – Tiger’s daughter – stepping out of her Mum’s showbiz shadow to make a name for herself too.
 I love that immodesty said of writing them, “I have experienced so many absurd, eccentric, bizarre, surreal things in my job that [I could channel into ﬁction].”
 I’m yet to read these myself, but they’re top of the list for my next vacation!

 Jo ‘Boobs’ Weldon is the award-winning founder and Headmistress of the New York School of Burlesque and a bigger leopard print lover than me!
 So much so, that she’s written a book about the history of leopard print and how a pattern once reserved for royalty came into vogue and became a staple of fashion.
 I know they say never judge a book by its cover, but if you’re a lover of leopard print like me and need a little more encouragement to buy a copy, it will look REALLY good on your shelf!